 Monkeys reared without mothers but with extensive contact with other young monkeys develop normal social behavioural repertoires and function well in familiar and stable social settings.
 But these animals display extreme behavioural and physiological reactions to environmental challenges, such as brief social separations, later in life.
 If reared by foster mothers, they appear to develop effective strategies for coping with later environmental challenges.

 So, it seems that in animals as diverse as monkeys and rats, having a competent parent nearby during crucial developmental periods is important.
-Relying simply on constant companionship and play is not enough.
+The same goes for humans, but let’s not go there today… Relying simply on constant companionship and play is not enough.

 When challenged by stressful events, animals who have not grown up with a competent caretaker don’t cope well.

 Well, studies have shown that the early environment of dogs have long-lasting effects on their behaviour and coping styles in a stressful test situation.

 Surprisingly, research about maternal care and maternal behaviour is rather lacking in dogs, but one recent Finnish study found that the largest explanatory factors associated with fearfulness was the quality of maternal care (as estimated by owners) and the amount of socialization during puppyhood.